One of the most important parts of my office & craft room makeover was a desk. It is an office and I need a place for my computer.

 Sand between the coats to get a smooth finish.

-After the sealer is dry, cut a hole for your cords to go through.
+After the sealer is completely dry, cut a hole for your cords to go through.
 Then fill it with a cord grommet.

 Then I used some left over navy blue paint to create this faux patterned tile design.
 I couldn’t be more excited with how it turned out.